Don Knotts: Personal life

 Knotts's friend Al Checco said, "Don was somewhat of a ladies' man.
 He fancied himself something of a Frank Sinatra.
 The ladies loved him and he dated quite a bit."
 Knotts was married three times.
 His marriage to Kathryn Metz lasted from 1947 until their divorce in 1964.
 They had a son, Thomas Knotts, and a daughter, actress Karen Knotts (born April 2, 1954).
 After they divorced, Knotts raised his daughter as a single parent.
 He married Loralee Czuchna in 1974; they divorced in 1983.
 His third marriage was to Frances Yarborough, from 2002 until his death in 2006.

 Knotts struggled with hypochondria and macular degeneration.
 Betty Lynn, one of his co-stars on The Andy Griffith Show, described him as a "very quiet man.
 Very sweet.
 Nothing like Barney Fife."
 TV writer Mark Evanier called him "the most beloved person in all of show business".

-In February 2025, Knotts' co-star Ron Howard revealed that he had recently learned that the two were distant cousins but neither had known during Knotts' lifetime.
+In February 2025, Knotts's co-star Ron Howard revealed that he had recently learned that the two were distant cousins but neither had known during Knotts's lifetime.